Heal Yourself at Home

 • Post childbirth / breast-feeding

-The steroid hormone Progesterone is the raw material used to produce the glucocorticoids, such as Cortisol, as well as the mineralocorticoids, such as ALDOSTERONE (a hormone which balances water and salt in the body), DHEA hormone (the precursor to both the male and female sex steroid hormones, and the neurotransmitter NOREPINEPHRINE.
+The steroid hormone Progesterone is the raw material used to synthesize the glucocorticoids, such as Cortisol, as well as the mineralocorticoids, such as ALDOSTERONE (a hormone which balances water and salt in the body), the DHEA hormone (the precursor to both the male and female sex steroid hormones, and the neurotransmitter NOREPINEPHRINE.

 PROGESTERONE: